CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ### You need:
 1. a small cross-head screwdriver;
-2. a bootable Ubuntu on a usb drive (4GB or more).
+2. a bootable Ubuntu on a USB pendrive (4GB or more).
 See instructions [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).

 The process is as follows.
 First (*but in some resources this passage is not mentioned*), you have to open your laptop (see section above), remove the "write-protection" screw (n.
 7 in the image shown above), and close the laptop again.